Kahvi-0/Tools-and-Concepts/Logging/Splunk/Splunk 7.x Fundamentals Part 2.md

 **Iplocation**

  Used to obtain location data from IP addresses.
 Note that not all will result in a location.
+ The lat and lon fields can be used with commands like geostats.

     | iplocation <field>